Epoch-2026-2027/Learning_Phase/Task-1/Subtask-1/Report.md

   It <i>can</i> be argued that Z-Normalisation and Sequence-wise Min-Max scaling are much better than the other options, as they do seem to rank outliers somewhat   well.

 #### Categorical Embeddings vs Continuous Representations
-We will be exploring three normalisation strategies-
+We will be exploring three representation strategies-
     1. Raw float inputs
     2. Normalised float inputs (Z-normalisation)
     3. Embedded inputs